ncatlab/nlab-content/pages/5/9/9/4/4995/content.md

   \,.
 $$

-By naturality of the [[unit of an adjunction|adjunction unit]], this square is equivalent to
+By naturality of the [[unit of an adjunction|adjunction unit]], the total rectangle is equivalent to

 $$
   \array{